 You may also like

-The newest arrival this year will be the EAST Miami.
-The hotel will feature generous living areas, floor-to-ceiling windows, and its 352 rooms will be on average the largest in Miami.
-They will come with private balconies and beautiful views, though of course the best views are likely to be from Sugar, the rooftop bar on 40th floor.
+Swire Hotels has a collection of properties characterized by a sophisticated level of luxury, like The Upper House in Hong Kong and the Temple House in Chengdu.
+The EAST Miami features generous living areas, floor-to-ceiling windows, and its 352 rooms are some of the largest in Miami.
+They come with private balconies and beautiful views, though, of course, the best views are from Sugar, the rooftop bar on the 40th floor.

 You may also like